|Nutrition Facts (per serving)|

 In a cocktail shaker filled with ice, pour the brandy, rum, milk, simple syrup.
 Include the egg white and vanilla extract if you like.

 Shake well (if you choose to add egg, shake until it hurts).

-Dust with grated nutmeg for garnish.
+Dust with grated nutmeg for a garnish.
+Serve and enjoy.

-You can vary the milk that you use in the brandy milk punch.
-You can make it creamier by using half-and-half or even heavy cream.
+- You can vary the milk that you use in the brandy milk punch.
+Make it creamier by using half-and-half or even heavy cream.
 For a lighter choice, use nonfat or 1 percent milk.

-If you don't tolerate milk products well, you can switch the milk for alternatives such as soy milk or almond milk.
+- If you don't tolerate milk products well, you can switch the milk for alternatives such as soy milk or almond milk.
 As some of these are sweetened, you might want to adjust the amount of simple syrup you add.